Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 Tap on "Restart Collector" on the classic status page.
 <br/>

-7- Resolve "Deep Sleeping Errors," "Checking Auth Errors," or "Initializing Errors" on the Dex status page.
+7- Resolve "Deep Sleeping Errors," "Checking Auth Errors," "Scanning Errors," or "Initializing Errors" on the Dex status page.
 - [Disable collection in xDrip](../Stop-xDrip.md).
 - If you use a pump or watch that connects directly to G7, temporarily disable them.
 - Wait 15 minutes for G7 to enter rapid reconnect mode.